 The American company Emeco (Electric Machine and Equipment Co.) was founded in 1944 by Witton C. Dinges in Hanover, Pennsylvania.
-Emeco’s target was from the start to combine the best materials and have them processed by the most competent craftsmen.
+Emeco’s aim was from the start to combine the best materials and have them processed by the most competent craftsmen.
 Emeco’s philosophy is that quality is not a coincidence but the result of a long process and the people taking part in it.

-Website of Emeco
+Website by Emeco